-Certain functions in Surfer 15 are multi-threaded.
-These processes include gridding and generation of color relief maps; workflows that can be very CPU intensive and time-consuming.
+Certain functions in Surfer 15 and above are multi-threaded.
+These processes include workflows that can be very CPU intensive and time-consuming, such as gridding and generation of color relief maps.
 Multithreading was enabled for these workflows to speed up processing time.

 It is up to Windows how those threads are mapped to processors (or cores in a multi-core CPU).
 In general though, a single threaded application can only use 100% of a single core processor, 50% of both cores in a dual processor, 25% of all 4 cores in a quad core processor, etc. On a dual core CPU (where a single threaded application always uses both cores at 50% each), to get both cores running at 100%, you could get a big process running on the main thread (say a large gridding process) and then trigger a massive redraw to get the second thread running.